AR-Tausif/mongosh-crud/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+If you want to clone this repository and try to setup this project locally, ensure you have met the following requirements:

 - Node.js installed
 - MongoDB installed